samugs13/samugs13/README.md

 - 🔭 I'm a Telco Engineer, currently studying a Master's degree in Telecommunications Engineering at [Universidad Politécnica de Madrid](https://upm.es).
 - 🌱 I'm currently learning and really interested in scripting, networking and cybersecurity applied to cloud environments and wireless communications.
-- 💬 Ask me about anything related to Linux or Bash scripting.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/samuel-garcia-sanchez/)

 ## My most used programming languages